BrianSipple/starter-styles/README.md

 Build it out as needed.

-Use PostCSS for processing.
+Use PostCSS for processing if you'd like.

-Make beautiful things 😎..
+Make beautiful things 😎.